-- 3.6.1 If you wish to transfer from your current programme to another within the College, you may be permitted to do so, provided that there is a strong case for transfer on academic grounds. - 3.6.2 Furthermore, credits already acquired by you in one programme may not be counted towards the new programme, if the modules in the two programmes are different; hence, you must consider this when making a request to change a programme.

-- 3.6.3 A request for a change of programme must be approved by both the Head of Faculty and the Deputy Dean Academic Affairs. - 3.6.4 Normally, you will not be allowed to change a programme or pathway after the third week of teaching in a semester, unless you can continue on the same modules you are registered for in that semester. - 3.6.5 The College, in certain cases, may recommend that you change the programme you are registered for, if you fail to demonstrate adequate academic progress in that programme.
-This is normally done through the progression Board. - 3.6.6 You must fill in the 'Request for change of programme/pathway' form for this purpose, which is available at the Registry.
+- 3.6.1 If you wish to transfer from your current programme to another within the College, you may be permitted to do so, provided that there is a strong case for transfer on academic grounds. - 3.6.2 For those who are sponsored by the MoHERI and other sponsors, you are required to take the approval from your sponsor prior to the change.
+MUC will not change your programme of study without the approval from your sponsor. - 3.6.3 Furthermore, credits already acquired by you in one programme may not be counted towards the new programme, if the modules in the two programmes are different; hence, you must consider this when making a request to change a programme. - 3.6.4 A request for a change of programme must be approved by both the Head of Faculty and the Deputy Dean (Academic Affairs). - 3.6.5 Normally, you will not be allowed to change a programme or pathway after the third week of teaching in a semester, unless in doing so you can continue on the same modules you are registered for in that semester. - 3.6.6 MUC, in certain cases, may recommend that you change the programme you are registered for, if you fail to demonstrate adequate academic progress in that programme.
+This is normally done through the Progression Board. - 3.6.7 You must fill in the Request for change of programme/pathway form for this purpose, which is available at the Registry and on MOVE.
 This form must be submitted to the Admissions and Registry Department after all approvals have been obtained; otherwise, the changes will not be incorporated.